syedazeez337/TemperatureConverter/README.md

 # TemperatureConverter
-A usual temperature converter with two optios
+An usual temperature converter with two optios
 1. Fahrenheit to Celsius
 2. Celsius to Fahrenheit